Appalachian Trail Thru-Hiker Gear List

 - Antiseptic Wipes (2)

-- Triple Antibiotic Cream (tiny tube)
+- Triple Antibiotic Cream (tiny tube or spray bottle)

 - Duct tape

 - Leukotape (thru-hiker’s blister prevention/treatment of choice.
 A little bit wrapped around a golf pencil or your trekking pole is adequate, don’t take the whole roll)

 - Emergency Fire Starter (Cotton balls in Vaseline, dryer lint dipped in wax, etc. In a pinch you can use corn chips, like Fritos, or pine cones found around the campsite instead.)
 (2)